AndrewPrifer/react-three-editable/README.md

 `options.allowImplicitInstancing: boolean = false`: allows implicit instancing of editable objects through reusing `uniqueName`s.
 These objects will share all editable properties.
 It is discouraged since you'll miss out on warnings if you accidentally reuse a `uniqueName`, and will be superseded by prefabs in the future.

+### `<EditableHelper>`

+Use it as a portal into the editor to display helpers during development.
+Anything you render through `EditableHelper` will be rendered directly in the editor in real time, instead of in your scene.
+Helpers aren't rendered in production, in fact all `EditableHelper` does in production is return null, so they are safe to leave in your code.

+⚠️ `EditableHelper` transforms are interpreted in global space.
+Their place in your scene hierarchy has no effect, they are in fact not even part of your scene!

+#### Props

+`component: T extends ComponentType`: the component you'd like to render as a helper.

+`...rest: ComponentProps<T>`: you can pass any other prop, they'll be applied directly to `component`.

 ## Object types